-There is definitely a lure about German cars that make them a long-time favorite among dedicated auto enthusiasts.
-Why are brands like VW and Audi so sought after by the American market?
+There is a lure about German cars that make them a long-time favorite among dedicated auto enthusiasts.
+Why are brands like VW and Audi so favored by North American consumers?
 There’s an element about German automobiles that distinguishes them both in terms of feel and performance.
-Here are a few reasons why German-imported vehicles are so beloved by us Americans.
+Here are a few reasons why German-imported vehicles are so idolized by American consumers.

 German vehicles are legendary when it comes to racing.
-Auto racing hobbyists are familiar with Germany’s famous Nurburgring, which is the country’s – and perhaps the world’s – most famous motorsport complex where prototype models are put to the ultimate test.
+Auto racing hobbyists are familiar with Germany’s famous Nurburgring, which is the country’s and maybe even the world’s most famous motorsport complex.
+This is where prototype models are put to the ultimate speed and handling test.

 2. German Roads

-Here’s a fun fact: Germany has roughly 8,000 miles of roads that have virtually no posted speed limit.
-Naturally, this will produce cars that are destined to be speed devils.
+Here’s a fun fact: Germany has roughly 8,000 miles of roads that have zero posted speed limits.
+Naturally, this will produce cars that are destined to be speed demons.

 In America, a V8 (8-cylinder engine) is considered a huge upgrade.
-This is nothing, though, compared to a V12 that some German models are known for.
-To be fair, other European automakers, such as Jaguar and Ferrari, also utilize 12-cylinder engines, but brands like BMW and Mercedes are known for their engine manufacturing plants where the slickest and most innovative engines are produced.
+This is nothing, however, compared to a V12 that some German models have under the hood.
+To be fair, other European automakers, such as Jaguar and Ferrari, also utilize 12-cylinder engines, but manufacturers like BMW and Mercedes are known for their engine manufacturing plants where the most innovative engines are developed.

 4. Germans Pioneered the Automotive Industry

-The first internal combustion engine was patented in 1879 by Karl Benz, who would go on to patent the first automobile in 1886.
+The first internal combustion engine was patented in 1879 by German citizen Karl Benz.
+He would go on to patent the first automobile in 1886.

-Drive a German Car?
-Bring It to Buttera Motors in Kirkland
+Own a German Car?
+Bring It to Buttera Motors

-Even automobiles built from the country that does it best require some maintenance.
-For VW and Audi repairs, take your car to Buttera Motors.
-Read Jim Buttera’s story to learn how one Seattle man took his love for German-made cars and turned it into a successful Kirkland Business.
+Even automobiles built from the country that does it best require periodic maintenance.
+For VW and Audi repairs, take your vehicle to Buttera Motors.
+Read Jim Buttera’s story to learn how one Seattle man took his passion for German cars and turned it into a successful business around Bothell.